 A donor advised fund (DAF) is a charitable savings account, a type of charitable vehicle opened with a public charity, often a community foundation or an arm of a large brokerage firm.
 Contributions to a DAF receive a tax deduction at the time of funding, while gifts to your favorite charities from the DAF can be made at a later time.

 Year-end is a popular time for charitable giving.
 The type of gift (appreciated stock or cash from a brokerage account, contributions of appreciated stock to a donor-advised fund, cash gift from an IRA, etc.) should be carefully considered in the context of your overall tax situation.
 Tax law changes at the end of 2017 add to the importance of a well-thought-out annual charitable giving plan.
-For example, the standard deduction was doubled (in 2019, $24,400 for a couple filing jointly or $27,000 for a couple both over age 65), so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.
+For example, the standard deduction for a “Married Filing Jointly” (MFJ) status is $25,100 in 2021 compared to $12,700 in 2017.
+For a single taxpayer, the standard deduction rose to $12,550 in 2021 vs. $6,350 in 2017, so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.

 “Front-loading” charitable giving through a donor advised fund is one possible solution to preserving the tax benefit of your charitable donations.
 The concept is straightforward – lump multiple years of charitable donations into a DAF in year one.
 Aggregating several years of gifts into one year will push the total deductions over the higher standard and allow you to itemize and deduct the full value of the gifts on the front-end, in year one.
 In subsequent years, giving can be made directly from the DAF.
 In these years, the taxpayer would use the standard deduction.
 Alternating itemizing vs. taking the standard deduction will capture the maximum tax benefit in year one while not disrupting the taxpayer’s annual charitable giving plan.